 No Taxpayer-Financed “Hush Money”

-Rep. Glenn led efforts to stop Gov. Whitmer’s attempt to cover up nursing home deaths and $11 billion unemployment fraud via “gag order” contracts with two departing state agency heads — one who directed state COVID policy and the other, the state unemployment agency.
+Rep. Glenn led efforts to stop attempts to cover up nursing home deaths and $11 billion in unemployment fraud via “gag order” contracts with two departing state agency heads — one who directed state COVID policy and the other, the state unemployment agency.
 These initially secret “hush money” contracts — paid for with state tax dollars — totaled over $240,000.
-As reported nationwide by ABC News, Rep. Glenn led efforts to protect taxpayers, introducing legislation to ban using tax dollars to finance “hush money” contracts and to protect state employee whistleblowers from retaliation by the governor’s office or state department heads.
+As reported nationwide by ABC News, Rep. Glenn led efforts to protect taxpayers, introducing legislation to ban using tax dollars to finance “hush money” contracts and to protect state employee whistleblowers from retaliation by the governor’s office or state department heads, regardless of party.

 Prioritize our State Budget

 Rep. Glenn serves on the House Appropriations Committee, chairing the Subcommittee on Military & Veterans Affairs and State Police her first term, and in a time of crisis after the Midland County dam failures, chairing the Subcommittee on Environment, Great Lakes, and Energy.
 She understands the needs our state budget must meet to protect public health, provide students a safe, quality education, and help ensure a healthy economy for hard-working taxpayers.
 As state Senator, Annette will have the budget experience to prevent waste and abuse of our tax dollars.